 THE ORGANS OF WAIAPU CATHEDRAL

 The organ, having recently undergone a complete restoration by the South Island Organ Company, is one of the finest in New Zealand.
-Featuring more than 3700 pipes, it is now the largest church organ in New Zealand.
+Featuring more than 3700 pipes, it is now one of the largest church organ's in New Zealand.

 Earlier organs were: a harmonium (1863); a William Hill of London (1874); a Dodd of Adelaide (1907) destroyed in the 1931 Napier earthquake; a Lewis dating from 1884 installed post-earthquake; refurbishment and additions by Lawton & Osborne (1938); further improvements in the 1960s by Hayman of Lower Hutt then Lee of Feilding; a rebuild by Geo.
 Croft & Son of Auckland (1974).